5 Statistical inference

 coefficients(summary(fm))

-You may have noticed that these approaches to testing hypotheses about regression coefficients are analogous those used to test hypotheses about means in Section 5.3.1 and Section 5.3.2 above.
+You may have noticed that these approaches to testing hypotheses about regression coefficients are analogous to those used to test hypotheses about means in Sections 5.3.1 and 5.3.2.
 Similarly, we might use asymptotic methods or bootstrapping to test hypotheses about regression coefficients.
-In fact, the assumptions required to yield regression coefficients that follow the \(t\) distribution—such as normally distributed error terms—are generally implausible in most research setting and in practice most inferences are justified based on asymptotic results and assumptions of approximately normal distributions in the finite samples of actual research.
+In fact, the assumptions required to yield regression coefficients that follow the \(t\) distribution—such as normally distributed error terms—are generally implausible in most research settings and in practice most inferences are justified based on asymptotic results and assumptions of approximately normal distributions in the finite samples of actual research.
 In fact, all the approaches discussed in Section 5.6 are justified asymptotically.

 In the remainder of this section, we discuss how bootstrapping can be applied to regression analysis.
 The bootstrapping approach in this setting proceeds as follows: